Double Disaster: Second DANA Storm Strikes Eastern Spain, Threatening to Worsen Historic October Flooding

 Snowfall in the Mountains

 While the intensity of the DANA storm is expected to decrease by November 15, residual strong showers may continue to affect Andalusia as the storm weakens.
-The ongoing recovery from the previous catastrophic flooding, combined with the looming threat of further severe weather, underscores the vulnerability of the region to extreme weather events.
+The ongoing recovery from the previous catastrophic flooding, combined with the looming threat of further severe weather, underscores the vulnerability of the region to events.